 At John Ball Primary School, we are passionate about having as many opportunities as possible for children to experience and develop their performing arts skills.
 John Ball Primary School believes that the arts should be central to a well-rounded education.
 We provide a range of integrated experiences, carefully planned to fit in with topics, which give a dynamic focus for the pupils’ learning.
 We integrate the arts into the teaching of other subjects and find that this not only enhances pupils’ enjoyment but leads to better outcomes for all.

 We have seen how arts activities help develop the capacity to formulate and communicate ideas and emotions; they enhance perceptual skills through responding, synthesising and evaluating, and physical skills through the control and use of movement.
 Involvement in the arts helps to foster a positive attitude among our students by developing a wide range of qualities such as cooperation, enthusiasm, passion, inspiration, tenacity and ambition.

 Throughout the school calendar, pupils are given the opportunity to perform in a variety of contexts for different purposes: from harvest celebrations, to the KS1 nativity and the KS2 end of year production.
 Our school hall is fabulously equipped with a full lighting rig and a sound desk.
-We also take pride in showcasing our concerts in the community; we are looking forward to a number of local events such as:
+We also take pride in showcasing our concerts in the community, and often participate in events in and around London, including:

 - Young Voices

 - School Choir of the Year

 - Rock Band Party